alarazin/StarMap/README.md

 Finds given patch images in the bigger image using OpenCV - Brisk Feature Detector.
 Uses Brute-Force matcher to match image descriptors.

 Run main.py by passing 'main_image' and 'patch_image' filenames as arguments.
 Images should be placed in the 'Images' directory.
 Output images are saved in the 'Output' folder with corresponding input image name.
+Corner points are printed after code execution.

 Examples: